Arendal

 250 pages · Novel · Random House UK · November 2026

 Syvert is driving home from Kongsberg when his car loses power outside Arendal.
-The engine weakens, traffic presses behind him and he is forced onto the roadside in severe winter cold.
-He borrows a telephone, calls for roadside assistance, speaks to his wife Evelyn and accepts that he will not make it home that night.
+The engine weakens.
+Traffic presses behind him and he is forced onto the roadside.
+The cold is severe.
+He borrows a telephone, calls for roadside assistance, speaks to his wife Evelyn and accepts that he will not make it home tonight.

-Little else happens in the book's present beyond a garage, a borrowed Beetle and one night in town.
-What the stranding does is force into the open a condition Syvert is already living in: he arrives at his own understanding only after the moment that required it has passed.
+Little else happens in the present.
+A garage, a borrowed Beetle, one night in town.
+What the stranding does is force a condition into the open.
+Syvert reaches his own understanding only after the moment that required it has passed.

 The larger series sits behind Karl Ove Knausgård's Arendal without carrying it.
 The stranding works as a complete unit, one stalled evening pulling forty years of unfinished business into reach.
-Once the car fails, the roads, churches, ice, hotel rooms, petrol stations and childhood streets Syvert moves through stop being places he passes through and begin to arrest him.
+Once the car fails, the roads, churches, ice, hotel rooms, petrol stations and childhood streets Syvert moves through stop being places he passes.
+They arrest him.
 That delay is formal, not psychological.

 Everything else attaches to that line by association, not sequence.
-A frozen sound pulls him back to childhood, a church to his grandmother, a half-remembered street to his mother's family.
-News that Lars, a friend from boyhood, has died sends him furthest back, into a scene of fear and a betrayal he never owned up to.
-Moving through Arendal and moving through memory are not the same operation.
-Knausgård keeps them on the same page and lets the friction stand.
+A frozen sound pulls him to childhood.
+A church pulls him to his grandmother, a half-remembered street to his mother's family.
+News that Lars, a friend from boyhood, has died sends him furthest of all, into a scene of fear and a betrayal he never owned up to.
+Moving through Arendal and moving through memory are two different operations.
+Knausgård holds them on one page and lets the friction stand.

-Knausgård writes at the same unhurried pace he is known for, and he uses it here to let the trivial stay trivial long enough to carry weight.
-A dashboard, a cigarette, a mechanic's hands, a petrol-station counter, snow under headlights get the same attention as death, sex, shame and family history.
-Nothing in the prose tells you in advance which object will matter.
+Knausgård writes at his usual unhurried pace, and he uses it here to let the trivial stay trivial long enough to carry weight.
+A dashboard.
+A cigarette, a mechanic's hands, a petrol-station counter, snow under headlights.
+These get the same attention as sex, shame, family history and the fact of a friend dying.
+Nothing in the prose signals in advance which object will matter.
 Syvert is still in the room.

-The pace asks for patience the book does not always earn scene by scene: it circles, extends, explains, remembers and returns long after a given moment is settled.
-Arendal interrupts Syvert inside his own consciousness instead of moving him through a plot.
-That is a harder thing to write than to read.
+The pace asks for patience the book does not always earn scene by scene.
+It circles, extends, explains and comes round again long after a given moment is settled.
+Arendal interrupts Syvert within his own consciousness instead of moving him through a plot.
+That is harder to write than read.
 What the prose tracks is the gap between an event happening and Syvert recognising what it meant.
 Two hundred and fifty pages of that gap, unrelieved.

-That belatedness begins before the stalled car.
-Syvert recalls a moment when he thought he saw his parents arrive before they actually arrived.
-As an adult he writes this off as anticipation or a trick of memory, but the scene keeps generating the question Knausgård cares about: whether the present is already over by the time a person registers it.
-It is the same mechanism as the breakdown outside Arendal, run on a smaller and earlier instance.
-Syvert finding out what something meant only once it was already finished happening.
+The belatedness begins before the stalled car.
+Syvert recalls a moment when he thought he saw his parents come home before they actually came home.
+As an adult he writes this off as anticipation or a trick of memory.
+The scene goes on generating the question Knausgård cares about.
+Is the present over by the time a person registers it?
+That is the breakdown outside Arendal in miniature, run earlier and smaller.
+Syvert finding out what something meant once it had finished happening.

 Evelyn and Asja, a woman from before the marriage, are not a love triangle.
-They are two different versions of the same problem.
-Evelyn brings him back to the marriage actually happening: children, money, the house waiting for him whether or not he gets there that night.
-Asja exists only in memory, as warmth, music, touch and a particular quality of light, which means Syvert can keep revising her without her ever correcting him.
+They are two versions of one problem.
+Evelyn returns him to the marriage actually happening, to children, money and the house waiting for him whether or not he gets there tonight.
+Asja exists only in memory.
+Warmth, music, touch, a particular quality of light.
+Syvert can revise her indefinitely.
+She corrects nothing.
 He wants a different life to expose a truer self.
-The book shows him, at length and without ceremony, that no such self is waiting.
+The book shows him, at length and with no ceremony, that no such self is waiting.

-Lars comes from childhood, and his death is the debt the novel cannot settle.
+Lars comes from childhood, and his death is the debt the novel has no way to settle.
 Syvert failed him once, as a boy, under pressure he was not equipped to meet.
 Lars never collected.
-That makes the death a different kind of loss: not grief exactly, but an obligation that has run out of the person it was owed to.
+That makes the loss a particular kind.
+Not grief exactly, but an obligation that has run out of the person it was owed to.
 Asja is a return Syvert can still imagine making.
-Lars is not.
+Lars is gone.

-A stalled car, a cold town, a dead friend, a woman remembered too carefully, a family waiting at home: Arendal builds from those materials.
-It is long for what actually happens in it, and Knausgård's commitment to circling back will exhaust anyone who wants the plot to keep moving.
-What gives that length its weight is the arrangement beneath the looseness: the stalled night becomes the unit Knausgård uses to measure something that has been running underneath Syvert's whole life.
+A stalled car.
+A cold town.
+A dead friend, a woman remembered too carefully, a family waiting at home.
+Arendal builds from those materials.
+The book is long for what happens in it, and Knausgård's commitment to circling will exhaust anyone who wants the plot to keep moving.
+The arrangement beneath the looseness is what carries that length.
+The stalled night is the unit Knausgård uses to measure something running underneath Syvert's whole life.
 One night failing to get home.
 Thirty years failing to get anywhere further.

 Advance reader copy Netgalley Random House UK, Vintage